Projected Lineup: Wild vs. Avalanche | Minnesota Wild

-SAINT PAUL, Minn. -- The Wild returns to Saint Paul tonight, taking on the Avalanche at Grand Casino Arena for the first time in the Second Round of the 2026 Stanley Cup Playoffs.
+SAINT PAUL, Minn. -- The Wild is back tonight, ready to face off against the Avalanche after delivering Colorado's first post-season loss on Saturday when the Wild won 5-1.
 The following lineup is a projection and is subject to change:

 Projected Lineup: Wild vs. Avalanche